The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 \subsection{Coweights Description of Defects}

-Though in principle a very generic assortment of D5 branes can be studied in this setup (with the only requirement that the branes preserve the same supersymmetry), a beautiful structure emerges when one imposes a conformality constraint (in a 4d $\cN=2$ sense) on the set of branes:

-This is the requirement that the net brane flux at infinity should vanish.
-Correspondingly, this imposes constraints on which specific non-compact 2-cycles of $X$ should be wrapped by the D5 branes.
+Though in principle a very generic assortment of D5 branes can be studied in this setup (with the only requirement that the branes preserve the same supersymmetry), a beautiful structure emerges when one imposes a vanishing flux constraint on the set of branes.
+In turn, this imposes constraints on which specific non-compact 2-cycles of $X$ should be wrapped by the D5 branes.

-We choose a class $[S^*]$ in the coweight lattice $\Lambda_*^{\vee}$ of $\fg$.
-Each weight thus specifies the charge of D5 branes wrapping non-compact 2-cycles of $X$.
-We can expand a given set of weights, identified here with a non-compact homology class $[S^*]$, in terms of fundamental coweights: \beq [S^*] = -\sum_{a=1}^{n} \, m_a \, w_a^{\vee} \;\; \in\, \Lambda_*^{\vee}\; , \eeq with $m_a$ non-negative integers and $n=\mbox{rank}(\fg)$.
+First, we choose a class $[S^*]$ in the coweight lattice $\Lambda_*^{\vee}$ of $\fg$.
+Each coweight thus specifies the charge of D5 branes wrapping non-compact 2-cycles of $X$.
+We can expand a given set of coweights, identified here with a non-compact homology class $[S^*]$, in terms of fundamental coweights: \beq [S^*] = -\sum_{a=1}^{n} \, m_a \, w_a^{\vee} \;\; \in\, \Lambda_*^{\vee}\; , \eeq with $m_a$ non-negative integers and $n=\mbox{rank}(\fg)$.
 The $w_a^{\vee}$ are the $n$ fundamental coweights of $\fg$.
 Each fundamental coweight is conveniently written with Dynkin labels as a vector of size $n$, with a 1 in the $a$-th entry and 0 everywhere else.
 For instance, $w_2^\vee=[\phantom{-}0, \phantom{-}1, \phantom{-}0, \phantom{-}0, \ldots, \phantom{-}0]$.
 In what follows, all coweights will be written in this fundamental coweight basis.